rheiland/test_pyMCDS/README.md

      <z_coordinates delimiter=" ">0.000000</z_coordinates>
 ```

-If we try to use pyMCDS from the pip installed pcDataLoader to get the substrate concentration at (-10,-10,0), i.e., the center of the lower-left voxel, we get a runtime error.
+If we try to use pyMCDS from the pip installed pcDataLoader to get the substrate concentration at (-10,-10,0), i.e., the center of the lower-left voxel, we get a runtime warning.
 ```
 In [2]: from pcDataLoader import pyMCDS